Applicasa/Sample-App---Android/README.md

   C. Link "AppVille" with the SupersonicAds SDK

+4. Click on the project name "AppVilleEgg" -> "Android Tools" -> "Add Support library"

 At this point, you *should* be able to build and run the project in the Android device or emulator.

+if you are facing issues see the Help section "Having Trouble?"

 ### Making Test IAP Purchases